vandanaranasara/MinuteMind/README.md

 # 📝 MinuteMind - AI Meeting Minutes Assistant

 MinuteMind is an intelligent meeting minutes generator that uses AI to transform meeting transcripts into actionable insights.
-Upload your meeting transcripts (PDF or TXT) and get comprehensive summaries, action items, timelines, and sentiment analysis automatically generated.
+Upload your meeting transcripts (MP3 or WAV) and get comprehensive summaries, action items, timelines, and sentiment analysis automatically generated.

 ## ✨ Features

 - **📄 Smart Summarization**: Generate both concise short summaries and comprehensive detailed summaries
 - **✅ Action Item Extraction**: Automatically identify tasks, assignees, and deadlines from meeting transcripts
-- **⏱️ Timeline Generation**: Create chronological timelines of discussion topics with timestamps
+- **⏱️ Timeline Generation**: Create chronological timelines of discussion topics with timestamps(if available)
 - **💬 Discussion Flow**: Track the flow of conversation and key discussion points
 - **😊 Speaker Sentiment Analysis**: Analyze the emotional tone of each speaker (positive, neutral, negative)
 - **📊 Modern Web Interface**: Beautiful, responsive Streamlit-based UI with gradient designs and intuitive navigation